ibm-cloud-docs/databases-for-elasticsearch/es-bot-tutorial.md

 ## Troubleshooting
 {: #build-es-chatbot-ts}

-If you are unable to create crawl index, try deleting `ibm_default` template and deleting `.elastic-connectors` and `.elastic-connectors-v1` indices by following and create index again.
+If you are unable to create a crawl index, delete the `ibm_default` template, and the `.elastic-connectors` and `.elastic-connectors-v1` indices.
+Then, recreate the index.

 ```sh
 curl --cacert ca.crt -u ${ELASTIC_USER}:${ELASTIC_PASS} -XDELETE ${ELASTIC_HOST}/.elastic_connectors